Vincent Cavallaro

-Vincent Cavallaro (November 8, 1912, Cambridge, Massachusetts - May 22, 1985, New York City) was a painter, sculptor and abstract artist.
+Vincent Cavallaro (November 8, 1912 - May 22, 1985) was a painter, sculptor and abstract artist.
+He was born in Cambridge, Massachusetts and died in New York City.
 He was a United States citizen, raised and educated in Italy (Milan).

 He has been honored in the States with an award from the MoMA (War Poster, 1941), commissions from the National Gallery of Art ("Man in Space" program, 1968), and commissions to create many public and private murals and monuments individuals and institutions, including public schools in the New York City area (circa 1963 - 1975).